hnakamur/lua-nginx-module/README.markdown

 **Note:** The dictionary will be locked during this method while getting the old value and setting the new value, so this mehod is free from race condition, unlike successive calls of [get](#ngxshareddictget) method and [set](#ngxshareddictset) method.

-**CAUTION** Avoid long calculations in `new_value_func`, as it may lock the dictionary for significant amount of time and block Nginx worker processes trying to access the dictionary.
+**CAUTION** Avoid accessing the same dictionary in `new_value_func`, as it causes a DEAD LOCK.
+Also avoid long calculations in `new_value_func`, as it may lock the dictionary for significant amount of time and block Nginx worker processes trying to access the dictionary.

 This feature was first introduced in the `v0.10.16rc1` release.